djvanderlaan/table-schema/README.md

 - [ ] Specify categorical levels that can be considered as missing value.
 - [ ] fst reader and writer (separate package?)
 - [ ] feather reader and writer (separate package?)
+- [ ] Allow categories field to be a pointer to a file.